redpesk-common/recovery-tools-binding/docs/2-recovery-usages.md

 ### recovery-tools-binding

-By default, the redpesk OS recovery feature requires to install the `recovery-tools-binding` on the redpesk OS target.
+By default, the redpesk OS recovery feature isn't activated so it requires to install the `recovery-tools-binding` on your board.

 ```
 dnf install recovery-tools-binding